networknt/light-doc/content/en/tutorial/oauth/provider.md

    }
 ```

-2. Client try to access the service which registered on light-oauth A with the access token;
+2. Client tries to access the service which registered on light-oauth A with the access token;

-3. Service will check the light-oauth server (Light-Oauth A) for the token to verify the access.
+3. The service will check the light-oauth server (Light-Oauth A) for the token to verify the access.
 The light-oauth server (Light-Oauth A) will try get the local certificate based on the key Id in the token header

-4. If light-oauth server (Light-Oauth A) can get certificate directly from local server, verify the token directly.
-If light-oauth server (Light-Oauth A) cannot get certificate directly from local server, then light-oauth key service will try to get the certificate from registered provider.
+4. If light-oauth server (Light-Oauth A) can get the certificate directly from local server, verify the token directly.
+If light-oauth server (Light-Oauth A) cannot get the certificate directly from local server, then light-oauth key service will try to get the certificate from registered provider.

 5. If light-oauth key service will try to get the certificate from registered provider, then verify the token with the certificate.
 Otherwise, return with access error.